tenpy/tenpy/doc/intro/npc.rst

    When an npc algorithm makes tensors which share a bond (either with the input tensors, as for tensordot, or amongst the output tensors, as for SVD), the algorithm is free, but not required, to use the **same** :class:`LegCharge` for the tensors sharing the bond, *without* making a copy.
-   Thus, if you want to modify a LegCharge, you **must** make a copy first (e.g. by using methods of LegCharge for what you want to acchive).
+   Thus, if you want to modify a LegCharge, you **must** make a copy first (e.g. by using methods of LegCharge for what you want to achieve).

 Assigning charges to non-physical legs